 ● Recommended to have medical insurance that is valid outside your country in case of an accident, injury, or illness in Israel.

-● Realize that during your term of service with Return Ministries, you are not coming on a tour or a vacation, but to serve in a vital and needed volunteer staff position.
+● Realize that during your term of service with ARC, you are not coming on a tour or a vacation, but to serve in a vital and needed volunteer staff position.

-● Recognize that you are seen by the outside world as a volunteer with Return Ministries, so the future of our work in Israel depends upon your upright Christian character and faithfulness.
+● Recognize that you are seen by the outside world as a volunteer with ARC, so the future of our work in Israel depends upon your upright Christian character and faithfulness.

 ● Willingness to work within established guidelines

 ● Willingness to be a team player with no personal agenda